MyGet/MyGetDocs/Docs.Site/Docs/How-To/Checking-NuGet-package-vulnerabilities-with-OWASP-SafeNuGet.markdown

 # Checking NuGet package vulnerabilities with OWASP SafeNuGet

 <p class="alert alert-warning">
     <strong>Note:</strong> This method of scanning vulnerabilities is outdated.
-Check <a href="/docs/reference/vulnerability-report">for our integrated vulnerability report</a>.
+Check out <a href="/docs/reference/vulnerability-report">our integrated vulnerability report</a> for a better way of analyzing potential vulnerabilities.
 </p>

 Use of libraries with known vulnerabilities can be an issue for software and components you create: check the excellent whitepaper ["The Unfortunate Reality of Insecure Libraries"](https://www.aspectsecurity.com/uploads/downloads/2012/03/Aspect-Security-The-Unfortunate-Reality-of-Insecure-Libraries.pdf).
 In the [OWASP Top 10 2013](https://www.owasp.org/index.php/Top_10#OWASP_Top_10_for_2013), consuming vulnerable packages is listed under [A9 Using Known Vulnerable Components](https://www.owasp.org/index.php/Top_10_2013-A9-Using_Components_with_Known_Vulnerabilities).